 Who we are looking for:

-The GLSEN Freedom Fellowship is intended for young adults aged 18 and 25 years.
-With a focus on their region, Freedom fellows learn, organize, and mobilize chapters in support of our mission.
-This fellowship is a unique opportunity to dive deep into regional needs; drawing on social justice movement history, and exploring organizing opportunities that can make schools a safer place for LGBTQ+ students.
+The GLSEN Freedom Fellowship is intended for young adults 18 - 25.
+This fellowship is a unique opportunity to dive deep into local work, and explore opportunities that can make schools a safer place for LGBTQ2S+ students.

 What is GLSEN:

 GLSEN has been championing LGBTQ+ issues in K-12 education since 1990.
 GLSEN works to ensure that LGBTQ+ students are able to learn and grow in a school environment free from bullying and harassment.
 Together we can transform our nation's schools into the safe and affirming environment all youth deserve.

 Chapter include range of people from students, parents, educators, and many other local community members who have an interest in ensuring safe schools for all.
 All Chapters work within GLSEN’s mission, vision, and policy platform but no two Chapters have the same local conditions.
 Local programs can include, but are not limited to professional development for educators, GSA support and networking, student leadership development, community outreach, and local, state, and federal safe schools legislative advocacy.